 The key to mastering the left hand lead Spey cast is to firstly train your mind to Spey cast using your right hand which will in turn give the precise commands to your hands to completely take on board your entire understanding of every component of the cast.
 Learn how to 'lift' your fly line correctly which is where the majority of Spey casters fail as the short stroke shooting head casts have distracted from this vital elements of the Spey cast and many instructors don't teach the ascending high smooth lift or even understand what I'm referring to here.
 Once your brain and right hand are in full control of proceedings then all you're looking for from your left hand is simple mirror duplication.

 Left Hand Salmon Fishing Application

 One of the lovely River Tay salmon beats I used to frequent had the most amazing right hand bank on one of its main holding pools.
 The problem for many was that there was a high bank leading into fairly deep water so no one ever attempted to put a fly through it from the right hand side.
-All of the fly fishing took place from the left bank where there was nice easy tapered gravel wading which was crazy as the right bank was aligned with the running zone for salmon due to a right hand downstream meander.
+All of the fly fishing took place from the left bank where there was nice easy tapered gravel wading which was crazy as the right bank was aligned with the running and holding zone for salmon due to a sharp right hand downstream meander.
 On the occasions I'd put a fly through it I always got hold of salmon and recall a few days where I caught 2 or more from one swing through this perfect pool as salmon just weren't seeing a half decent controlled fly presentation from that non favoured side of the river.